dhondta/python-sploitkit/docs/design.md

 ## Main architecture

-This library is designed around a central class called [*entity*](classes/entity.html).
-An entity centralizes features such as class registry, which keeps track of relevant sub-entities like *consoles*, *commands* and *modules*.
-This means every entity class inherits from this main class and then defines additional features of its own.
+This library is designed around a central class called [*entity*](classes/entity.html) that gathers common features like class registry for keeping track of relevant entities like *consoles*, *commands* and *modules*.
+So, every entity class inherits from this main class and then defines its own additional features for its purpose.

 Basically, five different "main" entity classes are defined :